TimSchoendorf/Brainstorm/use_cases/chat_engine/End_Discussion.md

-# Use-Case Specification: Getting in Touch
+# Use-Case Specification: Ending a discussion

-# 1. Getting in Touch
+# 1. Ending a discussion

 ## 1.1 Brief Description
+When a discussion is over, or you don't want any more comments on a certain topic, you can end the discussion, practically archiving it and only allowing a read mode on what was discussed so far.

 ## 1.2 Mockup